Vyral/terrence-boykin/_posts/2022-07-15-announcing-our-safety-workshop-with-jason-white.md

 **A lot of young people are glued to their phones.
 Will you address this at your workshop?**

 Absolutely.
 When I was a police officer, I saw many cases where people were taken advantage of because they just weren’t paying attention.
-Whether they were looking at their phone, focused on a conversation, or something else, they had something keeping their attention away from present danger.
+Whether they were looking at their phones, focused on a conversation, or something else, they had something keeping their attention away from present danger.

 &nbsp;